 Canadian Aviation Regulations - RPA (Drone/UAV) pilots operating under the Small Remotely Piloted Aircraft (VLOS) – Basic Operations or Small Remotely Piloted Aircraft (VLOS) – Advanced Operations must adhere to the Canadian Aviation Regulations while operating their RPA (Drone/UAV) in Canadian Domestic Airspace.

-Aviation Weather and NOTAMs – Aviation weather information is available from Nav Canada's Aviation Weather Web Site (AWWS) or one of the Flight Information Centres, and certain weather products are also available in the new Collaborative Flight Planning Services (CFPS) tool.
+Aviation Weather and NOTAMs – Aviation weather information is available from Nav Canada's Flight Planning and Reporting web site, or one of the Flight Information Centres.
 To receive interpretive weather briefings as well as other advisory services, call a Flight information Centre (FIC) at

 Planetary K-index – The K-index quantifies disturbances in the horizontal component of earth's magnetic field with an integer in the range 0-9 with 1 being calm and 5 or more indicating a geomagnetic storm.

-Permission to fly in Controlled Airspace - If you plan to operate your RPA (Drone/UAV) in controlled airspace (Classes C, D or E) you must have a Transport Canada issued Pilot Certificate – Small Remotely Piloted Aircraft (VLOS) – Advanced Operations, and must obtain a written RPAS Flight Authorization from NAV CANADA, by submitting an RPAS Flight Authorization Request.
+Permission to fly in Controlled Airspace - If you plan to operate your RPA (Drone/UAV) in controlled airspace (Classes C, D or E) you must have a Transport Canada issued Pilot Certificate – Small Remotely Piloted Aircraft (VLOS) – Advanced Operations, and must obtain written authorization from NAV CANADA by submitting a RPAS Flight Authorization Request.

 Special Flight Operations Certificate (SFOC-RPAS) - If you want to fly your drone outside the rules, you will need to apply for a Special Flight Operations Certificate (SFOC).